 There's good news that come along with that.
 Because there are so many pixels on the 90D sensor, the noise that is present is very fine.
 You'll only notice it when you pixel peep at 100% magnification.

 BACKUP MEMORY.
 The second weakness of the 90D for some is the lack of a 2nd memory card slot.
 Professional photographers like the security of knowing they can save an image to two cards at once.
-For most photographers, recording to a second memory card is a luxury they simply don't want.
+For most enthusiast photographers, recording to a second memory card on the 90D is a luxury they simply don't need.

 Now, perhaps it's that I live digitally dangerously, but in the 20 years I've been shooting digitally I've never used the 2nd card in my 5D or 5D Mark III to write to as a backup during a photo shoot, weddings included.